 Concerns specific incidents of prior sexual behavior between the Complainant and the Respondent, which are asked or offered on the issue of consent.

-Cross-examination required: If a Party or witness does not submit to cross-examination during the live hearing, the [decision maker] must not rely on any statement by that Party or witness in reaching a determination of responsibility.

 No negative inference: The [decision maker] may not make an inference regarding responsibility solely on a witness’s or party’s absence from the hearing or refusal to answer questions.

 Privileged evidence: The [decision maker] shall not consider legally privileged information unless the holder has effectively waived the privilege.
 Privileged information includes, but is not limited to, information protected by the following: